martinsolent/github_profile_2020/README.md

 **Do:**
 1. **Professional Profile Picture:** Use a professional photo or avatar that represents you well in a work context.

-1. **Bio/Description:** Write a brief, informative bio that highlights your expertise, interests, and contributions.
+1. **Bio/Description:** Write a brief, informative bio highlighting your expertise, interests, and contributions.
 Keep it concise and relevant.

 3. **Repositories:** Publicly showcase your best projects, contributions, and code samples.
 Organise them with clear descriptions and README files.

-4. **Contributions:** Highlight your contributions to open-source projects and collaborations.
-This demonstrates your engagement and expertise within the developer community.
+4. **Contributions:** Make you sure you are showing that you are “active” in the Contributions panel either for personal and joint project.

 5. **Skills:** Include a list of relevant skills and technologies you're proficient in.
 This helps others quickly assess your expertise.

-6. **Contact Information:** Provide ways for others to reach out to you, such as an email address or social media profiles.
+6. **Contact Information:** Provide ways for others to contact you, such as an email address or social media profiles.

 7. **Open Source Contributions:** Mention any open-source projects you maintain or actively contribute to.
 This showcases your commitment to collaboration and community building.